Online therapy in New York and Florida +1 (917) 500‑3995 info@ekmentalhealthcounseling.com

 What Is Rumination?

-This behavior is called rumination.
-This is the process of analyzing, planning, and trying to urgently solve an issue.
+Rumination is the process of repeatedly analyzing, reviewing, or trying to urgently solve something in your mind.
+It can feel productive because it sounds like problem-solving.
 But, how often does that analysis lead to a real result?
-Often, it leads to nothing but anxiety.
+Often, it leads to more anxiety, more uncertainty, and more time stuck in your head.

 It can be frustrating.
 We often feel dissociated, detached from reality.
 Rather than being helpful, ruminating can trap us.
 Rumination feels like an overwhelming whirlpool, an involuntary cycle.